laurentsenta/leapdesigner/README.md

 - Hacking around the Leap Motion V2 driver.
 - Produce a Design tool inspired by [Elon Musk](https://www.youtube.com/watch?v=xNqs_S-zEBY)

-Right now, this is a very basic prototype that allows you to move around cubes in a 3D world.
+Right now, this is a very basic prototype that allows you to move cubes around in a 3D world.
+An article about it should be up on my [blog](http://blog.lsenta.io/post/leap-designer/).

 Usage